1. Scope and Definitions

 7.5.1 Prohibition of Cash & Personal Gifts

-Payments in cash or cash equivalents (such as gift certificate) must not be offered to healthcare professionals.
+Payments in cash, cash equivalents (such as gift certificate) or personal service (any service unrelated to the HCP's profession and that confer a personal benefit to the HCP) must not be offered to healthcare professionals.
 Gifts for the personal benefit of healthcare professionals (such as sporting or entertainment tickets, electronic items, etc.) must not be provided or offered.

 7.5.3 Items of Medical Utility